amit120016/Readphonenumbers/README.md

 # Readphonenumbers
-Read phone numbers from Directory
+Read phone numbers from Directory,
 Directly run this cpp file then provide correct path of Directory.
 Directory should contain text files.